Fresh vs. Frozen Donor Eggs: 5 Important Factors to Compare Apr 24, 2024 | by Lucy Solie-Vilker, Program Director

 Shipping Frozen Donor Eggs Worldwide

 At Donor Nexus, we can ship frozen donor eggs to fertility clinics throughout the US and internationally.
-To provide superior outcomes to our patients, we are selective in which fertility clinics we partner with and will only allow frozen donor eggs from our egg bank to be sent to the best clinics worldwide.
 Once the eggs are received by your IVF clinic, they will handle the thawing process before fertilization and transfer.

 Should I Use Fresh or Frozen Donor Eggs?

 Ultimately, choosing between fresh or frozen donor eggs is dependent on your specific situation.
-If you are unsure which is best for you, we recommend consulting with your IVF physician.
+If you are unsure which is best for you, we recommend consulting with your IVF physician and scheduling a consultation with one of our case managers to review our programs and donors.
 We hope you found this comparison helpful in understanding fresh vs. frozen egg donors.
 If you have any additional questions, our team is here to help.

 Additional Resources: